lucabianchini/contacthub-sdk-java/README.md

 mvn exec:java
 ```

 ## Contributing to this library

-Despite this being a Java library, we use [sbt](http://www.scala-sbt.org/) as
+Althpough this is a Java library, we use [sbt](http://www.scala-sbt.org/) as
 the build tool.

 `sbt compile` will compile all the Java sources to `target/classes`

 `sbt package` will package the compiled files in a JAR file under `target`

-`sbt doc` will generate HTML JavaDoc in `target/api`
+`sbt doc` will generate an HTML JavaDoc in `target/api`

 `sbt packageDoc` will package the javadoc files in a JAR file under `target`

 ### Immutables

 This library uses [Immutables](http://immutables.github.io/) to generate
 high-quality, immutable implementations of the domain models.

-This dramatically reduces Java boilerplate code.
+This dramatically reduces the Java boilerplate code.
 For example, only an
 `AbstractCustomer` model is present in the `src` folder.
 When you compile it,
-the `Customer` implementation will be automatically generated by Immutables and
+the `Customer` implementation is automatically generated by Immutables and
 saved as `target/classes/.../Customer.java`.